auth0/docs/articles/libraries/auth0js/migration-guide.md

 # Auth0.js v7 to v8 Migration Guide

 The following instructions assume you are migrating from **auth0.js v7** to **auth0.js v8**.

 The goal of this migration guide is to provide you with all of the information you would need to update Auth0.js in your application.
 Of course, your first step is to include the latest version of auth0.js.
 Beyond that, take a careful look at each of the areas on this page.
 You will need to change your implementation of auth0.js to reflect the new changes.
-Note that we especially recommend migrating to auth0.js v8 if you have [enabled the new API Authorization flows](/api-auth/tutorials/configuring-tenant-for-api-auth).
+Note that we especially recommend migrating to auth0.js v8 if you are [working with API Authorization flows](/api-auth).

 Take a look below for more information about changes and additions to auth0.js in version 8!